Inspirium/HSP-SK/readme.md

 This is the base repository for the project.
 Most of the logic is in the packages, but main setup information is in this project.

-This project is in development and is currently in pre-alpha state.
+This project is in development and is currently in beta state.

 ### Setup